Bronze Tiger: Suicide Squad

 Waller recruits Turner for the Suicide Squad, setting him up to become the team's leader.
 Still, he ends up the team's second-in-command under Rick Flag.
 On the team's first mission, the Tiger faces Ravan, whom he cripples but refuses to kill.
 Turner develops a relationship with Vixen while a member of the Squad's support crew, Flo Crawley, nurses a crush on him.
 Meeting Ravan again later, Turner convinces him to join the Squad, and the two become an effective fighting duo.

 The Suicide Squad was mostly populated by villains, but the Tiger is one of the Squad's 'good' members, meant to balance out the cast of characters.
 He often enforces Waller's rules, such as forcing various Squad members to wear devices designed to force good behavior.
 A Bronze Tiger solo story appeared as a Bonus Book in Suicide Squad #21 (December 1988).

-The nigh-corrupting nature of the Squad eventually leads to Rick Flag's departure and seeming death in a nuclear explosion.
+The nigh-corrupting nature of the Squad eventually leads to Flag's departure and seeming death in a nuclear explosion.
 Turner becomes the leader of the team, a role in which he excels, often disobeying direct orders to save the lives of his team (even if they were "expendable").
 The Squad member Duchess, in reality, the Apokoliptian soldier Lashina, betrays the team and takes many, including Flo, to Apokolips.
 Flo does not survive the kidnapping.

 Turner is eventually confronted by his superiors about his actions, and in the ensuing meeting, Turner's mind snaps.
 He flees, traveling back to the East (leaving Vixen in the process), where he spends some time as a janissary.

 Eventually, Amanda Waller reforms the Squad and again recruits Turner.
 In the interim, Turner has become a deeply troubled man, one who distances himself from Vixen and was constantly egging on Ravan to confront him.
 In a mission shortly after the team had reformed, Vixen is hurt, which unlocks Turner's feelings for her once more.
 He mostly returns to his old state of mind.
 Vixen later leaves the team, telling Turner she no longer loves him but wishes him well.

 In the team's last mission, the Squad struggles to free a small island nation from the tyranny of its seemingly immortal ruler.
 The team must pass through a forest known for causing hallucinations.
 While the others experience their own mind trips, Bronze Tiger faces himself.
 Defeating himself and thereby exorcising his demons, Turner once again becomes a complete person.
 The tyrant is later defeated by Waller.

-Shortly after leaving the Squad, Turner is part of Bruce Wayne's search for Jack Drake (father of Tim Drake) and Shondra Kinsolving, who had been kidnapped.
-He teams up with Green Arrow and Gypsy, a member of the short-lived Justice League Task Force.
+Shortly after leaving the Squad, Turner is part of Bruce Wayne's search for Jack Drake and Shondra Kinsolving, who had been kidnapped.
+He teams up with Green Arrow and Gypsy, a member of Justice League Task Force.
 Gypsy becomes romantically involved with Tiger.
 He later becomes her mentor in martial arts.